Global well posedness for a two-fluid model: Local well-Posedness for 3D Case

-Thus a fix point argument gets the local existence.\\ {\sc Step 3: Global existence for small initial data.}\\ In this step, the universal constant will be written explicitly in order to see how the physical parameters affect the solution.
-We rewrite $ X^v_T=L^\infty_T\dot{H}^\frac{1}{2}\cap L^2_T\dot{H}^\frac{3}{2} $ to emphasize the time $ T $ and the system \eqref{physic_model} in the following way.
+Thus a fixed point argument gets the local existence.\\ {\sc Step 3: Global existence for small initial data.}\\ In this step, the universal constant will be written explicitly in order to see how the physical parameters affect {}{the estimates and how the solutions depend upon them.
+This will be needed in a forthcoming work about relaxation limits}.
+We rewrite $ X^v_T=L^\infty_T{H}^\frac{1}{2}\cap L^2_T{H}^\frac{3}{2} $ to emphasize the dependence upon time $ T $ and recall the system \eqref{physic_model_1},